discoverydev/my-boxen.old/README.md

 To give you a brief overview, we're going to:

-* Install dependencies (basically Xcode and command line tools)
+* Install dependencies (Xcode and command line tools)
 * Pull down customized Boxen
 * Run Boxen to configure environment
 * execute 'after' script to handle non-boxen installs